cyclone-github/crackmon/README.md

 Unsupported hashcat flags:
 	-i         incremental
-	--status-json`)
+	--status-json
 ```

-Designed for running hashcat attacks `-a 0, 1, 9`.
-Supports `-a 3, 6, 7`, but does not currently support hashcat mask files or `-incremental` due to how hashcat handles sessions when running -i or mask files.

 For troubleshooting, run with -debug flag
 ```
 ./crackmon -debug ./hashcat...
 ```
+### Notes:
+- Compiled and tested on debian 12 and Windows 11 Terminal
+- Designed for running hashcat attacks `-a 0, 1, 9`.
+- Supports `-a 3, 6, 7`, but does not currently support hashcat mask files or `-incremental` due to how hashcat handles sessions when running -i or mask files.
 ### Changelog:
 https://github.com/cyclone-github/crackmon/blob/main/CHANGELOG.md

-### Notes:
-- Compiled and tested on debian 12 and Windows 11 Terminal

 ### Compile from source:
 - If you want the latest features, compiling from source is the best option since the release version may run several revisions behind the source code.